iop-apl-uw/ad2cp_python/ReadMe.md

     adcp/BaseADCPMission.py

-to the `[mission]` section of any of the `.extension` files listed above.
+to the `[missionearly]` section of any of the `.extension` files listed above.
 Note: the generation of this netcdf file is a prerequisite for generating whole mission section plots.

 To add the plotting routines to the basestation3 processing stream, first create the directory: